ArunPatel1999/My-Public-Learning/Command and Instruction/README.md

 	# Kafka

 	```
-	In This Folder I am Storing Kafka related commands
+	In this folder, I am storing Kafka-related commands.

-	1) Properts.txt
+	1) Properties.txt
-	  that is contain some Properts explaination that belong to zookeper
+	   Contains explanations of some properties related to Zookeeper.

-	2) new kafka.txt
+	2) New Kafka.txt
-	  it is contain kafka command for new version
+	   Contains Kafka commands for the new version.

-	3) kafka.txt
+	3) Kafka.txt
-	  it is contain kafka command for old version
+	   Contains Kafka commands for the old version.

-	4) kafka configration.txt
+	4) Kafka Configuration.txt
-	  that is contain some kafka Properts explaination
+	   Contains explanations of some Kafka properties.

-	4) Kafka Docker Folder
+	5) Kafka Docker Folder
-	  it is contain how to run kafka in docker
+	   Contains instructions on how to run Kafka in Docker.
-	  i) cluster
+	   i) Cluster setup
-	  ii) compose
+	   ii) Compose configuration
-	  iii) image
+	   iii) Image setup
-	  iv) sasl-plain
+	   iv) SASL-Plain authentication
-	  v) sasl-ssl
+	   v) SASL-SSL authentication

 	```
 	</details>